 Delivery trucks have become a common sight in Texas neighborhoods as more people do their shopping online.
 These trucks, also known as box trucks, can be dangerous.
-These high-profile vehicles can be unstable and difficult to maneuver, and many times, the driver has little experience.
+As explained by an experienced Midland truck accident lawyer, these high-profile vehicles can be unstable and difficult to maneuver, and many times, the driver has little experience.
 Add that to the fact that often drivers are in unfamiliar neighborhoods looking at their GPS devices trying to find delivery addresses and it’s no wonder that accidents with these vehicles are on the rise.

 What to Do After an Accident With a Box Truck